 Restricted courses must be applied for before the 1st February 2023 as they require additional application such as a portfolio, interview or assessment.
 Therefore, a student must have the restricted course on the CAO application form by 1st February 2023 before 5pm.

 Students may change their application details and course choices according to the timeline of CAO which is found on www.cao.ie.

 FAQ and email enquiries may be made by using the Contact Us facility on the CAO website.

 On the home page of CAO students can also find links to Further Education & Training and Apprenticeships. www.fetchcourses.ie, www.apprenticeship.ie.

 Useful Websites –

 The following websites, together with individual College and University websites, are particularly useful in assisting with career investigations for CAO:

 Post Leaving Certificate (plc) colleges are open for applications.
 Each institution has its own opening/closing date so check the individual college.
 The application process involves an online application form to each college and reference provided by Guidance Counsellor.
 Part of the process is an Interview which follows on from your application.
-However due to Covid 19 protocols colleges may have different arrangements regarding interviews.
-Check with each individual college.
+However, colleges may have different arrangements regarding interviews so check with each individual college.

 www.careersportal.ie has a section for job seekers offering information and advice about the world of work, work experience, apprenticeships and support services.
 There are links to job advertisements and careers news.
 This careers website provides job preparation information with CV and Application Form guidelines.